2nd Battalion, Royal Australian Regiment: East Timor (1999 - 2000)

-In October 2001, 2 RAR returned to East Timor, known as AUSBATT V of UNTAET, taking over from 4 RAR and serving a relatively uneventful tour, handing over to 3 RAR(Para) in April 2002.
+East Timor (2001 - 2002)

-In May 2006, Timor Leste (as East Timor has since become) asked for Australian assistance once more.
-As social, political and ethnic differences threatened to divide the country amidst a resurgence of violence, a new UN mission, United Nations Integrated Mission in East Timor (UNMIT) was established.
-As a part of Australia's continued commitment to the fledgling nation, a battle group, known as Battle Group Samichon, based upon 2 RAR deployed to Timor Leste between September 2007 to April 2008.
-The Battalion deployed for a further tour in May 2009.
-Known as Timor Leste Battle Group-VI this ANZAC Battle Group conducted security and stability operations as well as training for deployment to Afghanistan the following year.
+In October 2001, 2 RAR returned to East Timor, known as AUSBATT V of UNTAET, taking over from 4 RAR (AUSBATT IV) and serving a relatively uneventful tour, handing over to 3 RAR (Para) (AUSBATT VI) in April 2002.
+The mission in East Timor concluded for the RAR Battalion's in 2004.

-Solomon Islands
+Solomon Islands (2003-2004)

 In July 2003, amidst an outbreak of lawlessness, violence and civil unrest in the Solomon Islands, 2 RAR was deployed as part of a Combined Joint Task Force following a request for assistance from the Solomon Islands government.
-Under the auspices of the United Nations Regional Assistance Mission to Solomon Islands (RAMSI), a two hundred strong reinforced company group based on 2 RAR was deployed to help support civilian police re-establish law and order as part of Operation Anode.
+Under the auspices of the United Nations Regional Assistance Mission to Solomon Islands (RAMSI), a two hundred strong reinforced company group based on 2 RAR was deployed to help support civilian police re-establish law and order as part of Operation Anode. during this initial rotation which included, BHQ, C Coy, elements of Admin Company and Support Company's Plus D Company CHQ plus 10 PL from 2 RAR with Tongan and Papuan PL's to make Pacific Islands Coy.
+This rotation concluded in November 2003.

-Iraq
+A further rotation based around B Coy CHQ and 6 PL from 2 RAR as part of RESFOR Coy from November 2003 to May 2004 occurred.
+The last rotation from 2 RAR A Coy CHQ and 2 PL as part of Response Force Company (RESFOR Coy) from May 2004 till December 2004.